 First offense fines for not complying with a state's child passenger safety laws vary from $10 to $500.
 Some states also use driver's license points as an additional penalty for noncompliance.

-- The only states lacking booster seat laws are Florida and South Dakota.
+- The only states lacking booster seat laws is South Dakota.

 - 9 states (California, Connecticut, New Jersey, New York [eff.
 11/01/2019], Oklahoma, Oregon, Pennsylvania, Rhode Island and South Carolina) require children younger than two be in a rear-facing child seat.